michaelvin1322/scrapWikiArt/readme.md

 `scrapy runspider -o data/data.csv -t csv wikiart.py`

-This will extract details and images of art pieces and save them in your preferred output format (e.g., `.json`, `.csv`).
+This will extract details and images of art pieces and save them in your preferred output format.

 ### Artists Crawler